littleadam/optiontrading/README.md

 The project uses machine language algorithm to check the daily, monthly trend, relative strength and the fundamentals like pe ratio, book value and calculates the trading strikes and their adjustments

+it finds the probability of success for the given set of trades and cumulative Stoploss

 upcoming enhancements: OI analysis